 a sound first approach to opening the world

-Empowering Non-Visual Communication for Blind & Low-Vision teenagers
+Empowering Non-verbal Communication for Blind & Low-Vision teenagers

 / Client: Visio school